baneraimed logo

 Petra Ritter MD PhD

-Professor for Brain Simulation, BIH & Charité Universitätsmedizin Berlin; Director for International Affairs at Charité (Germany);
+Professor for Brain Simulation, BIH & Charité Universitätsmedizin Berlin; Director for International Affairs, Charité (Germany);

 Lead, European Testing and Experimentation Facility for Health AI and Robotics (TEF-Health)